 If Tom Riddle had ever wanted political power in the Wizarding World, he should have kept up his “virtuous orphan” act and accepted Slughorn’s offer to pull some strings for him at the Ministry.
 He might well have been Minister for Magic by the time the Marauders started Hogwarts!

 But then he would have been expected to do the work of a Minister for Magic (not to mention having to work with Albus Dumbledore in charge of the Wizengamot).
-That didn’t suit him at all.
+That prospect didn’t suit him at all.

 Instead, he and his band of lost “roaring boys” were simply a nasty little gang of violent hooligans, right from the get-go.
 Terrorizing people was their whole point.
 Regardless of what various of his later groupies thought they were about, he wasn’t in this for gain, or influence, or to advance the cause of pureblood supremacy.

 This is the kind of mind that pours boiling water into an anthill just to watch the bugs suffer and die, and scurry about in a panic and trample each other trying to get out of the way of the stream.
-There is no long-term future “goal” involved.
+There is no long-term future “goal” involved in that.
 His “policy” was violence for its own sake.
 His only goal was to make everybody in the world afraid of him.

 At least on Riddle’s part.